neondatabase/website/content/docs/get-started-with-neon/get-started-branching.md

 _**Note:**_ You can also query a branch from the Neon SQL Editor.
 For instructions, see [Query with Neon's SQL Editor](../query-with-neon-sql-editor).

-1. On the Neon Console, select a project from the project list in the console.
+1. In the Neon Console, select a project.
 2. On the project **Dashboard**, under **Connection Details**, select the branch, the database, and the user you want to connect with.
 ![Connection details widget](./images/connection_details.png)
 3. Copy the connection string.
 A connection string includes your user name, endpoint hostname, and database name.
 The endpoint is the compute instance associated with the branch.